On June 8th, 2015, Merseyside’s Police Commissioner officially launched a new package of care and support for those affected by crime in Merseyside.

-Victim Care Merseyside is the result of a detailed six-month research and consultation exercise carried out by Jane Kennedy’s team, led by her Deputy and Victims Champion Cllr Ann O’Byrne, which reviewed the way victims are currently referred to care and evaluated the existing support to identify weaknesses or gaps in the service.
+Victim Care Merseyside was the result of a detailed six-month research and consultation exercise carried out by Jane Kennedy’s team, which reviewed the way victims are currently referred to care and evaluated the existing support to identify weaknesses or gaps in the service.
 At the centre of this process were the views of victims, with surveys and focus groups being held to gather their opinions.

 This process highlighted the ways the existing victim care system could be fine-tuned to reduce costs, be streamlined to prevent victims being contacted by lots of different agencies and fill the gaps where vulnerable people were being left without support.

 Launching Victim Care Merseyside at the Quaker Meeting House, Jane said: “When the government announced in 2013 that PCCs would become responsible for commissioning the services for referring and supporting victims in their region I saw it as a real opportunity to make changes and improve the way victims are cared for in Merseyside.

 “We’ve completely reviewed what’s right for our communities and come up with a fresh approach, rather than simply continuing with what already existed.